urbanityllc/axthe/docs/optional.md

 - Also there is an S3 example for a store, as well as a distributed cache baed on SQLite.

-- And for myCOMPapp, optionally you can try to build a hello world Cordova based browser app.
+- And for myCOMPs, optionally you can try to build a hello world Cordova based browser app.

 - Optionaly, connect the static11tyPug site (in ./optional folder) w/ Caddy+DNS.
 More static front end development based on Pug.